userSandeepB/data-structures-and-algorithms/README.md

 1. **Linear data structures**: Elements are accessed in a sequential order but it is not compulsory to store all element sequentially.
 Examples: Linked Lists, Stacks and Queues.

-2.**Non - linear data structures**: Elements of this data structure are stored/accessed in a non-linear order Examples: Trees and graphs.
+2. **Non - linear data structures**: Elements of this data structure are stored/accessed in a non-linear order Examples: Trees and graphs.

 # Big O